 B. Delay because site cannot be viewed.
 The time allowed for any review of the application will be extended by the time during which the part of the site proposed for development is covered with water, snow, or ice.
 Such time will be determined by the Board.
 Until the site can be properly viewed, the application will be considered incomplete.

 C. Incomplete application.
-If, at the scheduled hearing, the Board determines that the application does not include all the information required by statute, Town bylaw or Board regulation, the Board will entertain a request for a continuance of the hearing for such number of days as the applicant may request provided the applicant also agrees in writing to an extension of the time in which the Board must take final action on the application by 30 days more than the requested continuance.
+If, at the scheduled hearing, the Board determines that the application does not include all the information required by statute, Town bylaw or Board regulation, the Board will entertain a request for a continuance of the hearing for such number of days as the applicant may request, provided the applicant also agrees in writing to an extension of the time in which the Board must take final action on the application by 30 days more than the requested continuance.
 This process will be repeated as many times as is necessary to secure a complete application.
 Should such a request and agreement not be made, it will be the policy of the Board to deny the application as incomplete without further proceedings.
 Resubmission of the application thereafter will require a new application fee and advertising charge.

 D. Hearing procedures.